LE DIFESE 2017

 The soils on which the vineyards stand has varied and complex terrain features with a strong presence of limestone, feature areas rich in marl and pebbles as well as being partly clayey; they sit at an altitude of between 100 and 300 metres above sea level, with a south/south-west exposure.

-Harvesting, strictly by hand, began in late September with the Cabernet grapes and was completed at the end of the month with the Sangiovese grapes.
-Perfect phenolic ripeness and great extraction of colour and structure in the musts.
-Healthy, crisp grapes without any problems.
+Harvesting, strictly by hand, began in early September with the Cabernet grapes and was completed at the end of the month with the Sangiovese grapes.

 Careful selection and sorting of the bunches by hand.
 Soft destemming of the grapes.